How to become a lawyer in the UK: a guide for overseas students and graduates.

 Brexit and EU citizens

-Qualifying as a lawyer in England and Wales is a lengthy process but the interesting opportunities available once you've qualified make it well worthwhile – provided you're truly committed.
+Qualifying as a lawyer in the UK is a lengthy process, but the interesting opportunities available once you've qualified make it well worthwhile – provided you're truly committed.